ACROSS TERRAIN AND TIME IN THE SKAGIT RIVER VALLEY

 Indigenous people continue the ancient tradition of visiting the valley.
 Although they no longer subsist by the old ways, tribal communities are a key part of the partnership that has formed to manage the archeological sites within the reservoir.
 Today’s three Skagit River tribal governments, the Upper Skagit, Sauk-Suiattle, and Swinomish, along with the Nlakapamux (Lower Thompson) First Nation of British Columbia, provide insight and advice regarding archeological sites and other resources relating to their traditional connection to the valley.
 The National Park Service and Seattle City Light regularly conduct tribal tours of the valley to discuss management of resources along Ross Lake.
 Increasingly over the last decade, tribal members have begun to visit the valley and to renew their ancestral and spiritual attachments to this special place.

-Text by Robert Mierendorf, a National Park Service archaeologist who has been working in North Cascades National Park since 1987.
+Robert Mierendorf was a National Park Service archaeologist whoworked in North Cascades National Park since 1987.
 He is a specialist in the adaptations of mountain peoples and his work has drastically changed thinking about the interactions of prehistoric peoples with the North Cascades landscape.

 Discover more about the cultural history of this special landscape by downloading resources from the sidebar or visiting North Cascades National Park's website.